Skip to main content

 • understand and apply the tools of correlation, and both bivariate and multivariate linear regression models

-• be able to use software packages such as Excel and Eviews to carry out statistical and econometric investigations.
+• use software packages such as Excel and Eviews to carry out statistical and econometric investigations.